 How anchor text helps with improving your blog ranking:

 There are many direct and indirect SEO-related advantages of using anchor text, and I will point out some of the most important ones in this article.

 It has been well established that keyword research and on-page optimization are important to every blog post.
 When you write an article, and you wish to drive traffic from SEO, you need to make it targetable for search engine.

 In addition, linking to other articles and information using anchor text is also a very good practice for bloggers to regularly incorporate into their work.

-One mistake which many bloggers make, however, is in simply linking back to old articles with text like “read here” or “more information here”, which does not give much technical value to search engines.
+One mistake which many bloggers make, however, is by simply linking back to old articles with text like “read here” or “more information here”, which does not give much technical value to search engines.
 A more useful way to link back to your articles with anchor text is by creating links that use your target keywords!

-In WordPress it is very easy to use anchor links.
+In WordPress, it is very easy to use anchor links.
 When you add a link to any text, you get an option to add a title, and that serves as your anchor text.
 See the screenshot below:

 Direct and indirect benefits of linking with anchor text:

 Let me start with the direct benefits of anchor text from the readers’ perspective.
-First, of course, they will be given more related links on interest to visit, (and your bounce rate will go down).
+First, of course, they will be given more related links of interest to visit, (and your bounce rate will go down).
 Anchor text also helps to improve the average time a reader spends on the site (as well as your blog’s page views).